han-liu/SynCT_TcMRgFUS/README.md

 # SynCT_TcMRgFUS

-The repository is the official PyTorch implementation of the [paper](https://arxiv.org/abs/2202.10136) :
+The repository is the official PyTorch implementation of the paper:
-"Synthetic CT Skull Generation for Transcranial MR Imaging–Guided Focused Ultrasound Interventions with Conditional Adversarial Networks".
+"Synthetic CT Skull Generation for Transcranial MR Imaging–Guided Focused Ultrasound Interventions with Conditional Adversarial Networks". [[paper]](https://arxiv.org/abs/2202.10136)

 The jounal version "Evaluation of Synthetically Generated CT for use in Transcranial Focused Ultrasound Procedures" is currently under review.
 The preprint version is available [here](https://arxiv.org/pdf/2210.14775.pdf), where you will find out more details in implementation and in-depth result analysis.